JSW-JW/Bowling-Posture-Guide/README.md

 # Project Goal

 - This app aims to improve your bolwing technique by analyzing and suggesting helpful posture information.
-  - Movement analysis of each step based on 5 step approach.
+  - Movement analysis of each step based on **5 power step** approach.
   - Comparison between your posture and desirable posture.

 # How it works